mikrosimage/concurrent_utils/README.md

 - - -

-Provided structures
+Provided facilities
 -------------------

 Have a look at the _example_ folder for some code.
 But here is a quick tour :

 ### concurrent::notifier

-A simple object allowing to wait for an acknowledgement.
+* A simple object allowing to wait for an acknowledgement.

 ### concurrent::slot
-An object holder with notification capabilities.
+* An object holder with notification capabilities.

 ### concurrent::queue
-An unlimited concurrent queue for passing messages between threads.
+* An unlimited concurrent queue for passing messages between threads.

 ### concurrent::bounded_queue
-A bounded concurrent queue for passing messages between threads.
+* A bounded concurrent queue for passing messages between threads.

 ### concurrent::cache::lookahead_cache
-A cache that fills itself automagically with the help of one or many worker threads.
+* A cache that fills itself automagically with the help of one or more worker threads.
-This component is currently in use within [Duke](https://github.com/mikrosimage/duke) to enable image preloading but could be use anywhere you need to hide latencies (I/O over disk or network).
+This component is currently in use within [Duke](https://github.com/mikrosimage/duke) to enable image preloading but could be use anywhere you need to hide latencies (i.e. I/O over disk or network).

 - - -